 - Preheat the oven to 400° and bake the cheese olive balls for 15-20 minutes or until golden.

 - Transfer to a serving platter and enjoy while warm.

 My taste testers loved the cheesy baked puff with the briny olive inside.
 I think what makes these cheese olive balls special is the mustard and cayenne in the mix.
 Dry mustard inherently makes cheese taste — cheesier.
-I also use dry mustard to enhance the cheese flavor in my Mac n’ Cheese and these Pecan Cheddar Crackers.
+I also use dry mustard to enhance the cheese flavor in my Mac n’ Cheese and these Cheese Crackers.
 The spice of cayenne isn’t overpowering in these hors d’oeuvres, but if you like a little more heat, you could add a pinch or two more to the flour mixture to increase the tingle factor.

 More Halloween Party Appetizers:

 Obviously you’ll want more than just a few cheese olive bites to munch on at your party, so I’ve asked some of my fellow bloggers to share their favorite savory Halloween appetizers.

 - Pumpkin Sage White Bean Hummus via Rhian’s Recipes

 - Halloween Taco Dip from The Tipsy Housewife